skynexui/responsive_stylesheet/README.md

 - `xl: 1200` From 1200 and beyond

 > All values from here came from other libraries and responsive Front End frameworks.

+## Can I customize the breakpoints?

+Today, no. But it's in the have a way to do this but the names `xs`...`xl` will remain part of the library to make easier to use the abstractions.